-Diabetes & Exercise – Will exercise worsen my health as I am a diabetic?
+Diabetes & Exercise – Having Diabetes, will exercise worsen my health ?

 Staying fit by engaging in regular exercise or physical activity is highly beneficial to every person, not just diabetics.
 However for diabetics, it is a significant part of the treatment plan and is even more helpful in several ways like: